sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 #### 5. Deploy to prod

-**Warn #dlss-infra-chg-mgmt** of the impending deployment to prod, and then deploy the tag you created above to prod using `sdr-deploy`.

 Next, **turn off Google Books when deploying to production** at https://sul-gbooks-prod.stanford.edu/features.
 This avoids failed deposit due to a temporary Cocina model mismatch.
 Unlike other applications, the deposits will fail without retry and require manual remediation.

-Don't forget to re-enable when prod deployments are complete!
+**Warn #dlss-infra-chg-mgmt** of the impending deployment to prod, and then deploy the tag you created above to prod using `sdr-deploy`.

 Note that the deployment script will attempt to verify the status check URL for projects that have one and will report success or failure for each project.